resheku/my-awesome/README.md

 - [cue-lang/cue](https://github.com/cue-lang/cue) - The home of the CUE language!
 Validate and define text-based and dynamic configuration
 - [d3witt/viking](https://github.com/d3witt/viking) - Simple way to manage your remote machines and SSH keys
 - [dagger/dagger](https://github.com/dagger/dagger) - An open-source runtime for composable workflows.
 Great for AI agents and CI/CD.
 - [dagu-org/dagu](https://github.com/dagu-org/dagu) - A dead simple but feature-full workflow engine for enterprise & small teams.
-Low-code and language agnostic, making it easy to integrate with any existing software.
-Focused on excellent developer experience.
+No database is needed, low-code, and language agnostic, making it easy to integrate with any existing software.
 - [danvergara/dblab](https://github.com/danvergara/dblab) - The database client every command line junkie deserves.
 - [data-catering/insta-infra](https://github.com/data-catering/insta-infra) - Quickstart for any service
 - [davrodpin/mole](https://github.com/davrodpin/mole) - CLI application to create ssh tunnels focused on resiliency and user experience.